Master the

 New Questions Difficulty

 This patient is presenting with sciatica, a form of neuropathic pain secondary to a herniated disc.
-Pregabalin is an appropriate agent for neuropathic pain, but proper dosing and titration are essential to maximise efficacy while minimising adverse effects.
-Importantly, this patient has stage 3 chronic kidney disease with an eGFR of 45 mL/min/1.73m², which significantly impacts pregabalin dosing as it is primarily eliminated unchanged by renal excretion.
+Pregabalin may be used for neuropathic pain, but renal function changes the starting dose and titration because pregabalin is primarily eliminated unchanged by renal excretion.

 Midazolam is the preferred first-line treatment for breakthrough seizures in palliative care due to its rapid onset and ease of administration.